thc2125/uRobo/README.txt

    uRobo makes extensive use of the Python standard library and requires Python >= 3.5.2 to function

+   Moreover pip3 is required to install the additional Python dependencies (see more info below)

    KALDI:
    uRobo needs the most recent version of Kaldi to handle the ASR training and alignment stages.
 The output of ASR training is used for alignment which is